-Applications to our 2021 Fellowships are now open until February 14, 2021.
+Applications to our 2022 Fellowships are now open until February 13, 2022.

-Our Fellowship Program Dates in 2021:
+Our Fellowship Program Dates in 2022*

-Warsaw and Sarajevo: June 1 – 23, 2021 (virtual)
+Sarajevo: June 6 – 30, 2022 (virtual)

 As a part of the year-long Fellowship, our Fellows first participate in an intensive three-week educational program providing a country and context-specific curriculum that examines historical and contemporary challenges to human rights, pluralism and equality.
 After the three weeks, they embark on developing civil society initiatives in their own communities (Action Projects).

 The Fellowship comes with an ongoing training program to help Fellows implement their Action Projects, to continue collaborative learning and to keep in touch with their peers and the international Fellows’ community.
 These meetings will not exceed 2.5 hours.